Cart 0

 It wasn't until 2017 that Matt started volunteering and participating in the various SWMMBA events and dig days.
 Eventually joining the board in fall of 2023 to channel his passion for trails and desire to expand the mountain biking community.

-When he is not biking, he and his wife, Eilis, are typically spending their summer weekends backpacking to remote areas of Montana with their dog Avett.
+When he is not biking, he and his wife, Eiils, are typically spending their summer weekends backpacking to remote areas of Montana with their dog Avett.

 Email: rob.leo@southwestmontanamba.org